libcsp/libcsp/README.md

 includes a router, a connection oriented socket API and message/connection pools.

-The protocol is based on a 32-bit header containing both transport and network-layer information.
-Its implementation is designed for, but not limited to, embedded systems such as the 8-bit AVR microprocessor and the 32-bit ARM and AVR from Atmel.
-The implementation is written in GNU C and is currently ported to run on FreeRTOS, Linux (POSIX).
+The protocol is based on an very lightweight header containing both transport and network-layer information.
+Its implementation is designed for, but not limited to, embedded systems with very limited CPU and memory resources.
-The primiary platforms being used are FreeRTOS and Linux.
+The implementation is written in GNU C and is currently ported to run on FreeRTOS, Zephyr and Linux (POSIX).

 The idea is to give sub-system developers of cubesats the same features of a TCP/IP stack, but without adding the huge overhead of the IP